peterwestuw/ReflectiveDecoding/README.md

 Reflective Decoding using forward and backward GPT-2 XL language models, which we train for this work.
 You can download out pretrained model weights [here](https://github.com/peterwestuw/GPT2ForwardBackward).
 If you have your own forward/backward LMs you would like to use, you may need to make minimal changes to the code e.g. which model architecture is used--ours differs very slightly from the original GPT-2 but you should be able to substitute in any huggingface model.

-Once you download these models, extract them into the `models/` directory, and point the appropriate model path parameters in `generation_configs.py`
+Once you download these models, extract them into the `models/` directory, and point the appropriate model path parameters in `generation_configs.py`.
+Note that we use 2 GPUs with one model on each.
+This will depend on what system you are using and can be changed with the `model_device` parameters in `generation_configs.py`.

 ## Data